Negative Thoughts are Sticky

 - A quiet place where you can sit and write without being disturbed.

-How to Black Journal
+How to Negative Journal

 You can use this technique any time you catch yourself in a pattern of negative thinking—if you’re dwelling on a bad experience, if someone in your life hurts or offends you, or even if you’re just struggling to be happy.
 If you want to break out of that rut, just grab some paper and follow these steps.

 - Start with a prompt.
-Think about how you’re feeling, and use that as the starting point for your black journal.
+Think about how you’re feeling, and use that as the starting point for your negative journal.
 Examples are things like, “It really hurt me when so-and-so made that comment because…” or “I’m feeling really down today because…”

 - Free write.
 After setting up your prompt, write down anything and everything that comes to mind.
 Don’t worry about grammar or formatting.
 This isn’t for anyone else’s eyes.
 This part is all about unloading your negative feelings, similar to a brain dump.